Leadership

 Trainees

 Manpreet Thandi is a PhD candidate at the UBC School of Nursing with a background in nursing and population health promotion.
-Her dissertation research focuses on developing a frailty severity scale that can automatically calculate frailty scores for patients using existing electronic medical record (EMR) data in BC primary care settings.
+Her dissertation research focuses on developing a frailty severity scale that can automatically calculate frailty scores for patients using existing electronic medical record data in BC primary care settings.
 With her work, Manpreet hopes to improve health outcomes for the growing older adult population through early detection and management of frailty.